deslicer/dev1666/setup-your-personal-ai-sidekick.md

 # Lab 3: Setup Your Personal AI Sidekick

+> **📖 For a better user experience, please follow the comprehensive instructions in the [README.md Lab 2 section](./README.md#lab-2-set-up-your-personal-ai-sidekick).**

 Welcome to the AI Sidekick for Splunk hands-on lab!
 In this lab, you'll set up and run your own personal AI Sidekick for Splunk - a powerful, modular agent framework that integrates seamlessly with your Splunk environment.

 ## What You'll Build